syncfusion-content/wpf-docs/wpf/CalendarEdit/Appearance.md

 * Metro
 * Transparent

-Please refer the more details about [setting the visual styles using skinstorage](https://help.syncfusion.com/wpf/introduction/themes)..
+Please refer the more details about [setting the visual styles using skin storage](https://help.syncfusion.com/wpf/introduction/themes)..